Maxim-Mazurok/carsgallery.com.ua/README.md

 - Cars should have a picture (upload) and youtube videos (embed)
 - Labels for cars - they should be able to add following labels to the car postings: "New arrival", "Sale" ("Новинка", "Акция")
 - carsgallery.com.ua - that's the domain name that they decided on
-- About company - create a page with the [company description](pages/about/en.md) (make a links from "call", "come to office", etc.)
+- About company - create a page with the [company description](pages/about/en.md) (make links from "call", "come to office", etc.)
 - Internationalization - English, Russian and Ukrainian
 - Callback hunter ([binotel/getcall](http://www.binotel.ua/getcall))
 - Only USD currency